lindenb/jvarkit/docs/VcfMultiToOne.md

 ![Last commit](https://img.shields.io/github/last-commit/lindenb/jvarkit.png)

-Convert VCF with multiple samples to a VCF with one SAMPLE, duplicating variant and adding the sample name in the INFO column
+Convert VCF with multiple samples to a VCF with one SAMPLE, duplicating variant and adding the sample name in the INFO column.
+Never used.

+## DEPRECATED

+I don't use this anymore.
+See vcfconcat

 ## Usage

+This program is now part of the main `jvarkit` tool.
+See [jvarkit](JvarkitCentral.md) for compiling.

 ```
+Usage: java -jar dist/jvarkit.jar vcfmulti2one  [options] Files

 Usage: vcfmulti2one [options] Files
   Options:
     --bcf-output